Optical Interference Effect in Strong-field Electronic Coherence Spectroscopy: Main Results

 A third curve (orange) in Fig.~\ref{fft_NpNp_shg}a displays the joint second harmonic generation (SHG) intensity as a function of interpulse delay measured during the experiment.
 For delays larger than 60 fs, peaks of the SHG signal are in phase with those of the experimental N$^+$ yield.
 The intensity of the SHG signal depends on the square of the fundamental pulse intensity, so it is nonlinearly affected by the temporal overlap of the pulses.
 Since it is measured with the same pulses and delays used in the experiment, it is a good representation of the OI effect that might be present in the yield of N$^+$.

 We perform a Fast-Fourier Transform (FFT) to extract the oscillation frequencies present in the yields, which are shown in Fig.~\ref{fft_NpNp_shg}b.
-A systematic experimental noise signal caused by the translation stage motion at about 4.2 eV is present and was filtered out of the frequency spectrum, discussed in more detail in Appendix~\ref{app:stage}.
+The uncertainties in the experimental N$^{+}$/N$^{+}$ ion yield and FFT spectrum, as well as in all other experimental data presented in this work, are determined from Poisson counting statistics combined with standard error propagation.
+A systematic experimental noise signal caused by the translation stage motion at about 4.25 eV is present and was filtered out of the frequency spectrum, discussed in more detail in Appendix~\ref{app:stage}.
 As suggested by the N$^{+}$/N$^{+}$ yield in panel (a), the FFT spectrum of the experimental N$^{+}$/N$^{+}$ channel includes a broad peak spanning 1.3 to 1.7 eV.
 However, it is not immediately clear whether OI is solely responsible for these peaks since there are expected electronic coherence signals in the N$^{+}$/N$^{+}$ channel within this range.
 Distinguishing between OI and coherence signals is a challenge that will be a focus of the discussion here.

 The predicted signal shown in pink in Fig.~\ref{fft_NpNp_shg}b is based on an ideal case where no optical interference is present in the measured delay range.
 The two primary peaks in the frequency spectrum are the expected vibronic beatings at 1.1 and 1.3 eV, corresponding to the $X-A$ beating of the N$^{+}$ cation.
 In contrast, the SHG signal shown in orange is entirely optical and is therefore shifted to a higher frequency around 1.55 eV, corresponding to the central laser wavelength.
 The primary frequency here is also visible in the time domain data as a constant frequency oscillation present across all delays.
 Neither the SHG signal nor the simulation alone reproduce the measured N$^{+}$/N$^{+}$ yield.
 There are no peaks above the noise floor at the same frequencies as the vibronic beatings in the simulated signal.
 There is also a larger contribution from high frequencies in the ion signal, some of which reach a similar level as the peaks in the OI region.
 In general, the primary N$^{+}$/N$^{+}$ yield is shifted more towards the frequencies of the SHG signal than towards the simulated frequencies, indicating that the measured signal is more consistent with the OI effect than with the $X-A$ beating.